BobGerman/Ignite24-Labs/LAB-446/instructions.md

 With everything in place, we are now ready to test our custom engine agent in Microsoft Teams for the first time.

-First, we need to start a debug session to start our local web app that contains the bot logic.
+First, we need to start a debug session to start our local web app that contains the agent logic.

 Continue in Visual Studio: